ahsham/ahsham/README.md

   - *Thesis: Enactive Facial Expression Framework for Human-Robot Interaction*
 - **MSc in Robotics and Computer Engineering** - University of Tartu (2018-2020)
 - **Published Researcher** - Springer Nature journals and more
-- **Active Peer Reviewer** - 60+ manuscripts reviewed across leading AI/ML journals
+- **Active Peer Reviewer** - 100+ manuscripts reviewed across leading AI/ML journals

 ## 📝 Peer Review Contributions

 As an active member of the academic community, I've reviewed **100+ manuscripts** across multiple prestigious journals in AI, Machine Learning, and Computer Vision.
-Below are verified reviews from Springer Nature's platform (additional reviews from other publishers available on request):
+Below are verified reviews from Springer Nature's platform (recorded data from 2023 onwards Springer's only):

 <details>
 <summary><b>📋 2025 Reviews (19 manuscripts)</b></summary>